barryclark/jekyll-now/_posts/2020-09-11-bto-analysis.md

 title: Webscraping BTO application rates in R
 ---

-In recent discussion with friends regarding BTO applications, it seems that no one has much luck in getting a good queue number.
-I leave open the question of what is considered a "good" queue number, but for disclosure I should say that in recent ballots I do not personally know anyone who obtained a queue number < number of units.
-The nature of a ballot means that we could all just be unlucky, but the perception that I take away from these chats is that it appears to be more difficult for young couples (relatively) now to successfully ballot for a BTO flat than before.
+I haven't had much luck in getting a good BTO queue number.
+I leave open the question of what is considered a "good" queue number, but for me, I think a reasonable bar for "good" is when the queue number < number of units.
+The nature of a ballot means that maybe I'm just unlucky, but the perception that I take away from chats with my friends - some of whom also appear to be as unlucky as I am - is that it seems more difficult for young couples now to successfully ballot for a BTO flat than before.

 Is there data to back this up?
-Well, kinda.
+Well, kind of.

 For those who are like me, you would be aware of the [application status page on HDB's website](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/buying-process/manage-my-application/application-status).
 It provides, for each BTO project-flat type, the number of units, applicants, as well as the respective application rates.
 In particular, I think the application rates give us a measure of excess demand.
 So, if we can compare the application rates over time, then we can get a sense of how excess demand has evolved over time.
 Helpfully, although HDB only puts up the links for the three most recent BTO ballot, a quick check of the URL structure allow us to look up past ballot information (up to a point).